 Safe Choice for Families

-- Respond well to positive attention
+- Abyssinians respond well to positive attention.

 Example